Welcome to Milton Keynes!

 We recommend that you secure your accommodation as early as possible.
 The British Grand Prix at nearby Silverstone is running between 2nd – 5th July so prices for rooms in the Milton Keynes will rise as we get closer to the event.
 You will find a list of suggested accommodation to suit all budgets below.
 All had availability at the time of going to press in February 2026.

-Other hotels in central Milton Keynes
+Hotels in central Milton Keynes

 Hotels slightly further out